Roswell Case Overview -- Part 4

 Return to Roswell

-Marcel said that he and Cavitt collected only a tiny fraction of the debris field material.
+Meanwhile back at the debris field July 7, Marcel said that he and Cavitt collected only a tiny fraction of the debris field material.
 Cavitt returned first in a Jeep carry-all.
 Marcel followed a the end of the day in a Buick staff car.
 It would have taken Marcel about 4 hours to get back to Roswell.

 Before returning to the base, Marcel stopped at his home.
 According to his son, Dr. Jesse Marcel Jr., his father woke his mother and himself in the middle of the night to show them the boxes of material he had brought back, which he said was from a flying saucer.
 They laid out the material on the kitchen floor and tried to make sense of it.
-Marcel Jr. says he noticed a metallic "I-beam" with purplish symbols on it and pointed this out to his parents.
-(Dr. Marcel's affidavit
+Marcel Jr. said he noticed a metallic "I-beam" with purplish symbols on it and pointed this out to his parents.
+(Dr. Marcel's affidavit)

 Another witness to these "I-beams" with hieroglyphics was Lt.
 Robert Shirkey, who was in flight operations at Roswell.
-He said saw them being carried out to the B-29 which was to fly Marcel and his recovered debris to Fort Worth.
+He saw them being carried out to the B-29 which was to fly Marcel and his recovered debris to Fort Worth.
 (Shirkey's affidavit)

-New!
-Yet another possible witness is Brig.
-Gen. Steven Lovekin, who has given recent testimony on behalf of the Disclosure Project, that he was shown a metallic, yardstick-like beam with symbols on it during a Pentagon briefing in 1959.
+Yet another possible witness is Steven Lovekin, who has given recent testimony on behalf of the Disclosure Project, that he was shown a metallic, yardstick-like beam with symbols on it during a Pentagon briefing in 1959.
 He was told it was from "one of the craft that had crashed in New Mexico" (thus implying more than one crash).
 The "encryptions," he was told, were "instructions" of some kind, and that the military was still working on trying to figure them out.

 (A similar, though second-hand account, was provided by Steve Lytle.
 Lytle said his his father, a mathematician who worked with Robert Oppenheimer, was given the task of deciphering the writing on the I-beams.
 See metal beam descriptions.)